 Not all cases result in criminal punishment.
 Courts take into account the specific circumstances under which the insult was made.
 A person who was responding to provocation, for instance, is unlikely to face criminal liability.

 In July 2010, the JoongAng Ilbo reported that lawmaker Kang Yong-suk had made sexually inappropriate remarks to a group of college students during a dinner get-together.
 Kang’s remarks included the following: “Would you really like to be an anchorwoman?
 Anchorwomen have to sleep their way up…” These remarks instantly caused an uproar among news anchors in Korea.
 Right away, the Korea Announcers’ Association 1) filed a criminal complaint against Kang for defamation and insult, and 2) sued Kang for damages.
 The court found for the defendant in the civil case.
 In the criminal case, however, the trial and appellate courts found Kang guilty of “Insult.”
 This result was somewhat perplexing as Korean courts had not traditionally recognized “Insult” as a crime capable of being perpetrated against a group of people collectively.
 (Note: The courts viewed Korean anchorwomen as the victims.)
 With nothing to lose, Kang decided to appeal the decision to the Supreme Court.
 He also posted a copy of the appellate court’s decision on his blog, while hinting that he should maybe file a criminal complaint against comedian Choi Hyo-jong.
 Choi Hyo-jong was a comedian featured in one of Korea’s top comedy shows called “Gag Concert.”
 Choi had recently done a segment where he pretended to tell children how to become a lawmaker in Korea.
-In the satirical segment, Choi played the role of a kindergarten guidance counselor and said the following (video clip below):
+In the satirical segment, Choi played the role of a kindergarten guidance counselor and said the following (my translation):

 “Kids, becoming a lawmaker is not difficult!
 It’s very easy!
 You don’t need to graduate from a prestigious university.
 After high school, you just need to pass the bar exam and become a judge.
 Becoming a judge is not difficult either.
 You just need to rank in the top 10% at the Judicial Training and Research Institute.
 After you’ve successfully become a judge, you must first become friends with the head of the ruling party, so they will endorse you to an electorate that is traditionally favorable to the party.
 When you run for a seat, you just need to visit the National Election Commission and bring 200 million won as deposit.
 It’s too easy, isn’t it?
 Getting elected is not difficult either.
 During the campaign, hang around local markets you hardly ever visit.
 Shake hands with the old ladies, and make sure you eat an entire bowl of rice soup you rarely eat.
 Campaign pledges are not difficult either.
 Tell the people you will build a bridge or a subway station in the area.
 Too difficult, you say?
 Don’t worry, you don’t have to actually do what you say.
 If you are still worried about losing the election, you should investigate your opponent to identify weaknesses.
 For instance, has your opponent ever engaged in real estate speculation under his wife’s name?
 Has your opponent paid all his/her taxes?
 If you still have trouble finding weaknesses, thoroughly ransack your opponent’s distant and very-distant relatives.
 You are bound to find at least one.
 Once you’ve found his/her weakness, tenaciously hang on to it like a dog, and you will have become a lawmaker…”